Was your hen party cancelled due to the Coronavirus outbreak and subsequent lockdown in the UK?

 The best way to move forward with rebooking your hen party is to work backwards from your new wedding date.

-Let’s say you have rescheduled your wedding for Summer 2021.
+Let’s say you have rescheduled your wedding for Autumn 2021.

-Your best bet would be to look at potential dates that work for all your hens in early summer, when hopefully a large chunk of the population will have been vaccinated.
+Your best bet would be to look at potential dates that work for all your hens in from June 21st, when hopefully a large chunk of the population will have been vaccinated.

-If you’ve pushed your wedding back to autumn/winter 2021, you’ve got a bit more room for manoeuvre.
+If you’ve pushed your wedding back to winter 2021/early 2022, you’ve got a bit more room for manoeuvre.

 When booking, check whether your suppliers have got an extended Covid-19 policy.
 What are their cancellation terms?
 Many businesses are now offering more flexible terms to give you peace of mind when booking.